AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 ### Identity graph structure

-If your organization's graph structured is layered, then namespace priority should reflect this so that the correct links are removed in the case of graph collapse.
+If your organization's graph structure is layered, then namespace priority should reflect this so that the correct links are removed in the case of graph collapse.

 >[!TIP]
 >